-The global demand for Emergency Stop Switches Market is presumed to reach the valuation of nearly USD XX MN by 2026 from USD XX MN in 2019 with a CAGR of XX% under the study period of 2020 - 2026.
+The global demand for Emergency Stop Switches Market is presumed to reach the valuation of nearly USD XX MN by 2028 from USD XX MN in 2021 with a CAGR of XX% during the period of 2022-2028.

 Emergency Stop Switch is a push-button device connected in series with the control circuitry of a machine.
 Also called a kill switch or e-stop is used to shut down or disable an operating machine, equipment, a device or, a program under emergency situations without causing any damage.
 This critical human-machine interface device is easy to operate, fail-safe, and highly conspicuous.
 It is used in many industrial applications and public facilities to prevent workplace injuries and deaths.
 They are used in railways, ships, monster trucks, escalators, gym equipment, machines, amusement rides and even in software applications like smartphones, robots to avoid theft.

 The flourishing manufacturing sector with a great emphasis on public safety along with machine safety will be the main driver for this market.
 Rapid industrialization and increased government spending for effective management of industrial machinery will boost the market growth.
 With the advent of IoT and wireless technologies, the use of remote-controlled emergency switches is becoming a big market booster.
 Meteoric rise of urban areas will augment the growth of this market in areas like amusement parks, escalators, etc. This market will have a minimal impact due to COVID-19 pandemic as e-stop switches are a critical part of our lives.
 The main restraining factor for the growth of this market is the costs involved in the incorporation of these switched in already existing machinery setup.